Apps

 The type of exercise I recommend does not require the app, the instruction that went with the app is therefore available below.

-An Ethiopian girl apparently considering how to proceed with life.
+An Ethiopian girl considering how to proceed with life.

 How to use the app